Emognition/EPiC-2023-competition/README.md

 - At the end of the challenge, we will reveal all the details of the dataset.

 ## 8. ACII workshop paper submission
-April 28th is the deadline for both (a) completing the challenge and (b) submitting short papers to the 2023 Affective Computing + Intelligence Interaction Conference workshop.
+May 12th is the (extended) deadline for submitting short papers to the 2023 Affective Computing + Intelligence Interaction Conference workshop.

-**If you plan on submitting a short paper, you will have to submit your Final Submission early: by end-of-day April 26**.
-We will then email you your results on April 27, giving you one day to add the information and submit the final paper.

 Conference paper submission and formatting guidelines can be found [here](https://acii-conf.net/2023/wp-content/uploads/2023/03/2023-ACII-Submission-Guidelines.pdf).

 ## 9. Concluding remarks
 Thank you for participating in our challenge.
 Now, go off and be EPiC!

+## 10. Post-competition updates (last updated May 2)
+- We used the [Continuously Annotated Signals of Emotion (CASE) dataset](https://www.nature.com/articles/s41597-019-0209-0) for this challenge.
+- The test data has been added to the releases tab